-“Roxycontin” is the name sometimes used on the street to refer to OxyContin or to refer to another prescription opiate medication, Roxicodone.
-These contain oxycodone which is an effective pain reliever but can lead to problems including side effects, addiction, withdrawal and overdose.
-Side effects are a reality faced by most people who take any kind of prescription medication.
+Certainly, most people who take any kind of prescription medication face the reality of side effects.
 Side effects are rarely the same for patients.
-Their experience can depend on a number of factors including the dosage taken, the individual person and his or her body chemistry and length of use.
+Moreover, their experience can depend on a number of factors including the dosage taken, the individual person and his or her body chemistry and length of use.
 In many cases, side effects appear shortly after patients begin therapy.
 Many times these side effects pass once the body becomes accustomed to having the drug in the system.
-These symptoms can include dry mouth, constipation, drowsiness, dizziness and sleep problems.
+For example, symptoms can include dry mouth, constipation, drowsiness, dizziness and sleep problems.
 Side effects can change over time, dissipate or become more intense.
-A worsening of side effects should be immediately reported to a doctor.
+Most importantly, if side effects worsen, immediately report to a doctor.

 “Roxycontin” Side Effects

 Oxycodone medications can be taken safely and are effective for most people.
 Side effects can be annoying and in some cases, can be more serious.
-Constipation is one of the most commonly reported side effects by patients on prescription painkiller therapy.
+For instance, constipation is one of the most commonly reported side effects by patients on prescription painkiller therapy.
 Others can include:

 - Sedation or euphoria